Veiled chameleon: Mating

 Males display for females during courtship, performing behaviors such as "head rolls" and "chin rubs".
 Females change color when they are receptive to breeding, and males are more likely to court them during this time.

-Females are receptive to mating when pale-blue (robin’s egg shade) spots appear on their dorsums.
+Females are receptive to mating when pale-blue (robin's egg shade) spots appear on their dorsums.
 They undergo constant clutch cycles that correlate with their hormonal reproductive status.

 Male courtship involves exhibiting bright colors, lateral body flattening, body swaying, and tail curling.
 Males will approach the females and nudge them with their chin while vibrating from an internal origin during contact.
-The female will then mount the male and the male uses tarsal spurs to caress the female’s flank.
-Copulation can last anywhere between a few minutes to an hour and can occur several times per day.
+The female will then mount the male and the male uses tarsal spurs to caress the female's flank.
+Copulation can last anywhere from a few minutes to an hour and can occur several times per day.
 When copulation is successful, females will darken their green coloration and the intensity of their yellow patterns will increase.
 If a female is not receptive to the male, her body will turn dark brown to black with white or yellow mottled markings.
 She may also become aggressive or violent and bite the male if he continues to advance unwanted.

-Parental Care
+Parental care

 After mating in captivity, a female chameleon will decrease feeding three to four weeks and will spend more time at the bottom of the cage searching for an appropriate egg-laying site.
 Tunnels will typically reach to the bottom of the container and will be covered with substrate debris after oviposition is completed (which tends to make them difficult to find).
 Females may dig another tunnel and lay more eggs after about a week.
 Females should be given easy access between higher sites in the cage and their tunnels via a branch or something similar.

 In captivity, eggs should be retrieved then placed into tupperware with a 1:1 ratio mix of vermiculite and water to a depth of about 1-1.5 inches with the eggs buried lengthwise and half covered.
 Eggs may absorb moisture and expand so they should be placed 0.5 to 1 inches apart from each other.
 Embryos have been shown to start development sooner when subjected to higher temperatures while degree of moisture showed no significant impact.
 Eggs should be incubated at 26 to 30 degrees Celsius at a humidity of 95%.
 Neonates should be allowed at least one day to roam their container before moving.
 Neonate nurseries should consist of a ten gallon screen top aquarium with a base one third to one half filled with decorative artificial plants.
 Two to six hatchlings should be raised together for the first few months then moved to adult enclosures with increased amounts of vegetation once they reach four to six inches.
 They can be placed individually from each other once they reach four to six months old.